 The best things to do in Iceland on New Year’s Eve to attend one of the bonfires, which are an old Icelandic tradition that (some say) date back to pagan time.
 Some say that it helps to cleanse the old year before the new year comes.

 Either way, these massive bonfires are family-friendly traditions where you’ll be able to celebrate with local Icelandic families and tourists alike.
 Also, be warned that parents like to give their kids fireworks.
+Leave early to arrive at the bonfire before it’s lit and to get a good place to stand!

 The bonfires in Reykjavik (as well as around Iceland) vary in size and popularity, however it’s good to check the hours ahead as most start at 8:30 promptly.
 However, a few have different schedules.
 That said, you don’t need a tour to attend your nearest neighborhood bonfire as they’re free and walking distance from the main attractions.